savonet/liquidshop/3/CFP.md

     ** Thursday 30 May 2023 **

-To goal is to gather all people interested in Liquidsoap (of course) but also in related topics
+To goal is to gather all people interested in Liquidsoap (of course) and welcome any contribution, related or not to liquidsoap.

+As project leaders, we are particularly eager to get to know how people in the community do radio, media streaming and more, learning about specific to certain tools or workflow that we could, in turn, use to enhance how liquidsoap works.

+We also love to meet the people involved and engaged with these technologies, community radios, non-profit but also budding startup or more established businesses, art project and installations and more!

 - audio and video streaming
 - radio broadcasting
 - signal processing
 - audio and video synthesis
+- community projects
+- creative art and art installations
 - and so on

 using whichever software.
 This is thus the place to share to the world your